 While microsimulation models are routinely used by researchers and policy makers in developed countries, few developing countries have access to such tools.
-Many of the developing countries are now building up their social protection systems and the financing of public spending will need to be increasingly based on domestic tax revenues.
-In this process, understanding the system-wide impacts of different policy choices is critically important, and tax-benefit microsimulation models are very well suited for this purpose.
+Many developing countries are in the process of building up their social protection systems, and the financing of public spending will need to be increasingly based on domestic tax revenues.
+In this process, understanding the system-wide impacts of different policy choices is critically important, and tax-benefit microsimulation models are particularly well suited for this purpose.

 The second phase of the research programme

-The second phase of the SOUTHMOD project includes extending the country coverage of the models and adding new data on the existing models.
-Regular trainings of the national SOUTHMOD teams will continue and South-South learning is fostered.
-Capacity building shall be further eased through online training.
+The second phase of the SOUTHMOD project has involved extending the country coverage of the models and incorporating new data into the existing models.
+Regular training events delivered by the national SOUTHMOD teams resume, South-South learning is promoted, and capacity development is facilitated through online training.

-The second phase will generate research findings on the following questions:
+The second phase generates research findings on the following questions:

 - What is the impact of tax systems on informality?

 - How should social protection benefits be targeted?